purpletortue/ansible/README.md

 - Configures apt to auto download updates
 - Creates 'nas' user/group
 - Generates random password for freenas server user (if needed)
-- Configures share mount under /mnt/nas
+- Configures dir/share mount at /mnt/nas
+- Restores a backup cron file from /mnt/nas/cron if it exists
+- Configures a backup cron file at /etc/cron.d/backup

 SNMP
 --